webmeier/learnjs/README.md

 Since you pre-ordered JSF, you have access to the Slack channel to learn together with your peers.
 To join the slack channel, head over to [this link](https://zellwk-slack.herokuapp.com) and fill in your best email.

 You'll get an invitation to join a Slack group.
-Once you've signed in, send me a private message and I'll add you to the jsf-preorder Slack channel.
-It's secret, only for awesome people like you.
+Once you've signed in, join the #learn-javascript Slack channel.

 ## Lesson Updates